snikket-im/snikket-android/README.md

 Or ask a friend to run one.
 Once you found one you can use Conversations to create an account.
 Just select 'register new account on server' within the create account dialog.
+####How does the address book integration work?
+The address bock integration was designed to protect your privacy.
+Conversations neither uploads contacts from your address book to your server nor fills your address book with unnecessary contacts from your online roster.
+If you manually add a Jabber ID to your phones address book Conversations will use the name and the profile picture of this contact.
+To make the process of adding Jabber IDs to your address book easier you can click on the profile picture in the contact detais within Conversations.
+This will start an add to address book intent with the jabber ID as payload.
+This doesn’t require Conversations to have write permissions on your address book but also doesn’t require you to copy past Jabber ID from one app to another.
 ###Security
 ####Why are there to end-to-end encryption methods and which one should I choose?
 In most cases OTR should be the encryption method of choice.
 It works out of the box with most contacts as long as they are online.